omelianlevkovych/LINQ/README.md

 and new features which you hopefully have not face yet.

-From start, I will try to maintain most common code conventions, right TDD and many other necessary things like code documentation (even if sometimes it can look for you like it is definitely too much, sorry for that), etc. One note, I will ommit git flow mostly here, due to lazyness, please forgive :)
+From start, I will try to maintain most common code conventions, right TDD and many other necessary things like code documentation (even if sometimes it can look for you like it is definitely too much, sorry for that), etc. One note, I will ommit git flow, due to lazyness, and code analizers (e.g. StyleCop), do to be more focused and aware of what I am duing (also resharper is not used), please forgive :)

 Anyway, try to have fun to look into code and critique it!